 Many Americans worry about the high cost of healthcare.

 There is no doubt about it – many US adults worry about their ability to afford the high cost of healthcare.
-But how many people stress about possible medical bills?
-The answer to that question depends on who you ask!
+In fact, recent surveys show that many people make decisions about their healthcare based on the financial concerns of possible medical bills.

 Below are the results from 4 surveys of American adults.

 In a 2021 survey by TransUnion Healthcare, 35% of people who have outstanding medical bills said those bills deterred them from seeking healthcare in the past 12 months.